Psykotikism/Mutant_Tanks/README.md

 Scenario 3:

 ```
-st_gamemodetypes "5" // The plugin is enabled in every Campaign-based and Survival-based game mode.
+"Game Mode Types" "5" // The plugin is enabled in every Campaign-based and Survival-based game mode.
-st_enabledgamemodes "coop,versus" // The plugin is enabled in only "coop" and "versus" mode.
+"Enabled Game Modes" "coop,versus" // The plugin is enabled in only "coop" and "versus" mode.
-st_disabledgamemodes "coop" // The plugin is disabled in "coop" mode.
+"Disabled Game Modes" "coop" // The plugin is disabled in "coop" mode.

 Outcome: The plugin works in every Campaign-based and Survival-based game mode except "coop" mode.
 ```